Hamza4793/student-attendance-analyzer/README.md

 !python attendance_analyzer.py
 ```

-✅ The script will execute and the plot will appear in the output.
+The script will execute and the plot will appear in the output.

 ---

-## 📊 Sample Output
+ Sample Output

 A bar chart showing attendance percentage by class and month, with a red line indicating the 90% threshold.

 ---

-## 🧠 Project Goal
+ Project Goal

 To support academic decisions through clear, actionable attendance insights.

----

-## 💡 License

-This project is open-source under the MIT License.